28 Non-Candy Halloween Treats Kids Will Love

 1. Food Allergies – Food allergies are on the rise and many popular types of candy contain peanuts and other allergens.
 I know quite a few moms who can’t let their kids trick or treat because of potential peanut exposure.
 (Proof this is a real trend: The Teal Pumpkin Project.)

-2. Too Much Sugar – With high rates of obesity and other health problems, especially among youth, I can’t in good conscience hand out tons of sugary candy.
+2. Too Much Sugar – With record obesity rates and other health problems, especially among youth, I can’t in good conscience hand out tons of sugary candy.
 The 80/20 rule is great and there may be a time and a place for treats.
 The problem is that time seems to be all the time.
 And the place seems to be everywhere.
 Kids get candy at the bank, the doctor, their school, and almost everywhere they go.
 Do they really need bags of it?!

 3. Dye Sensitivities – Many kids are sensitive to food dyes and it’s tough to avoid them in most types of candy.